Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 ### Ranged Projectile Attacks (Arrows/Knives/Axes)
 - First, to fire a projectile one must have a bow and arrow and ammunition, or a knife/axe equipped.
 - To fire the projectile, you must roll the offensive value of the bow/weapon for damage.
-- If the target is in the range, this is treated like a normal attack.
+- If the target is **in range**, this is treated like a normal attack, and **hits automatically** (if not blocked).
-- If the target is outside the range, you must first succeed on a Dexterity roll to land the attack.
+- If the target is **outside the range**, you must first **succeed on a Dexterity** roll to land the attack.
-- In addition to this the target can still block the projectile.
+- In addition to this the **target can still block the projectile.**
-- To fire a bow, the user must not be equipped with a helmet.
+- Projectiles **cannot be blocked**
 ### Blocking
 - with a shield or with a sword - what can/cannot be blocked:
 	- You can block an attack with the defensive stat of your shield or weapon - you must roll a 4 or more to succeed the block.
-- You cannot block blows from Large creatures, or special effects from Boons (Waves, Lighting strikes, etc.)
+	- You cannot block blows from Large creatures
+	- You cannot block damage from magic like Boons (Waves, Lighting strikes, etc.)
-- You cannot block arrows with a weapon.
+	- **You cannot block arrows with a weapon**.
 ### Damage reductions:
 - Your armor can reduce the damage you take (if an attack lands) by a fixed amount (1-10 flat reduction).
 - Additionally, magical armor can reduce some damage from magical abilities.